On the origin of V-shaped polarisation spectra in molecular clouds: Numerical models

-The model uses two dust species, that is silicate- and carbon-based dust.
-Unless specified differently, we use the common dust size distribution given by \citet{Mathis77} of $n \propto a^{-3.5}$, where $n$ is the dust grain density of grains with radius $a$, with typical values for the lower and upper cut-off radius of \mbox{$a_\textrm{min}$ = 5~nm} and \mbox{$a_\textrm{max}$ = 500~nm}, respectively.
+For the carbon- and silicate-based dust used in each phase we use the common dust size distribution given by \citet{Mathis77} of $n \propto a^{-3.5}$, where $n$ is the dust grain density of grains with radius $a$, with typical values for the lower and upper cut-off radius of \mbox{$a_\textrm{min}$ = 5~nm} and \mbox{$a_\textrm{max}$ = 500~nm}, respectively.
 The mass fraction of both grain types $i$ is denoted by $f_i$.
 We assume that $f_\textrm{sil}$ = 62.5\% of the dust mass is contained in silicate grains, and $f_\textrm{carb}$ = 37.5\% in carbonaceous grains.
 We note that from hereon, we use the subscripts ``sil'' and ``carb'' when referring to silicate and carbonaceous grains, respectively.
 As mentioned in Section~\ref{sec:intro}, we assume that carbonaceous grains are not aligned with the magnetic field and thus do not contribute to the overall polarised emission.
-We allow both grains types to have individual temperatures, $T_\textrm{sil}(a)$ and $T_\textrm{carb}(a)$, which in addition can be size-dependent.
+Both grain types can have individual temperatures, $T_\textrm{sil}(a)$ and $T_\textrm{carb}(a)$, which in addition can be size-dependent.